 It's like that movie "A Few Good Men."
 In the classic film, Tom Cruise's character has to prove that the US Marines have an unwritten tradition of "code reds," vigilante acts of violence used as self-policing among fellow Marines.
 In the film, Jack Nicholson, as the commanding officer of the Marine base in Cuba, officially denies the existence of code reds, while secretly condoning and even ordering their execution.

 Of course, in the movie, no manual or pamphlet, no set of orders or regulations indicates that a Marine's duty is to perform "code reds."
-But Cruise's character also points out that the Marine Outline for Recruit Training contains no information about how to get to the mess hall
+But Cruise's character also points out that the Marine Outline for Recruit Training contains no information about how to get to the mess hall either.

-he didn't starve because the mess hall location wasn't documented; he just "followed the crowd at chow time."
+Instead, as one testifying Marine puts it, he didn't starve because the mess hall location wasn't documented; he just "followed the crowd at chow time."
 How many of us have been asked to stick around the restaurant after close to help clean up, and we just "followed the crowd"?
 Of course, life at Chipotle is hardly the same as life as fictionalized at Rifle Security Company, Windward Side, 2nd Platoon, in the film.
 But loyalty and camaraderie can make us all subjugate our individual best interests for the perceived good of the team.

 Proving wage and hour violations can be like proving "code reds."
 The employer can usually produce reams of paper and records indicating that they keep accurate records, pay overtime, and strictly follow the FLSA.
 The workers in these cases have plenty of anecdotal evidence that the reality is different from the training manual, but often the manual is compelling black-and-white evidence of compliance, along with the testimony of a corporate witness describing the company's efforts to follow the law.

 Proving employer liability under the FLSA is relatively easier for plaintiffs, when compared to other kinds of actions.

-to the employer to prove either the actual hours worked or that the employee's testimony about his time worked is not credible.
+In an "off the clock" case, courts have indicated that an employee only has to establish on a prima facie level that he was not paid for all compensable time worked, and that the employer's records are inaccurate.
+Then the burden shifts to the employer to prove either the actual hours worked or that the employee's testimony about his time worked is not credible.
 So then, even if Chipotle's time records contradict the employee's testimony, the employee can still prevail.